nicolasyounes/engn3903/2_Getting_started-JupyterLab-ARE.md

 ![ARE_dashboard](/figures/ARE_dashboard.PNG)

-We then need to set up a few parameters to launch our Jupterlab session.
+We then need to set up a few parameters to launch our Jupyterlab session.
 Mimicking the screenshot below, fill out the following parameters:
 * _Walltime_: `3` (this is how many hours your session will run for)
 * _Queue_: `normalbw` (the NCI-gadi queue where the session wil be hosted)
 * _Project_: `du53` (the account under which the session will run)